 It was after the victory of that war that the Israeli psyche was able to let in the suffering of the survivors, and the victims of the Nazi death camps.

-It was probably the fact that Israel, this tiny nation the size of New Jersey, had all the huge Arab nations surrounding it, assured of its destruction, that allowed in the thought that perhaps simple determination to win against adversaries might not be enough.
+Probably – the fact that Israel, this tiny nation the size of New Jersey, had all the huge Arab nations surrounding it, assured of its destruction, that allowed in the thought that perhaps simple determination to win against adversaries might not be enough.

-It was at this point, our professors told us, that Israeli society turned a corner, and began to listen to the stories of survivors.
+At this point, our professors told us, that Israeli society turned a corner, and began to listen to the stories of survivors.

 There are many survivors, just like in Skokie, where I grew up, who did not tell their children about the horrors they endured.